-The rpm.versions system manages many of the RPMs on your cPanel & WHM server.
+The rpm.versions system manages many of the packages on your cPanel & WHM server.

-cPanel & WHM includes PHP and its modules as a set of RPMs, including the associated PEAR and PECL packages and PHP loaders.
+cPanel & WHM includes PHP and its modules as a set of packages, including the associated PEAR and PECL packages and PHP loaders.

 Hosting providers and system administrators can use this document to determine whether their systems have been compromised.

 This document describes how to build custom RPMs for your Red-Hat® systems.

 System administrators and third-party developers can modify cPanel-provided package management.

 This document provides steps on how to set packages to both the managed and unmanaged states.

 Third-party customers who want to create their own package repositories must create digest files and GnuPG (GPG) signatures as well as the necessary package files.

 RPM® (RPM Package Manager) refers to a software format, the software that the RPM package contains, and the package management system.